skywind3000/z.lua/README.md

       z foo

-  And there is no mathing result in the database, but there is an existent directory which can be accessed with the name "foo" from current directory, "`z foo`" will just work as:
+  And there is no matching result in the database, but there is an existent directory which can be accessed with the name "foo" from current directory, "`z foo`" will just work as:

       cd foo